cafali/SnapKey/README.md

 **Linux Support**
 --------------------------------------------------------------------------------------------------
+This will support X11/Xorg sessions natively using XInput.

+Wayland/Sway sessions currently have no proper way to get realtime input device events without some workarounds that aren't usage comfortable.

 For the Linux Users out there, check out the **[guide](https://github.com/cafali/SnapKey/issues/4#issuecomment-2251568839)** by @Dillacorn on how to run SnapKey on Linux.